-Lastly, it’s a good idea to schedule the party at the end of the workday.
+Lastly, it’s a good idea to schedule the party for the end of the workday.

 For a traditional company that conforms to business hours, Friday is often the best choice.
 Have the party begin at 4, so that anyone who has a family, or other obligation, can stop by to say hello and have a drink or a bite to eat without having to adjust their schedule.

 We hope this article has given you some inspiration for your office party!

 Even if you aren’t able to host a big, swinging shindig for your coworkers, why not bring in an ice cream truck to tell everyone that their contributions truly are valued?
 Contact MegaCone for a quote today.